-A Shakespearean sonnet expresses a single idea, but it is generally an idea that develops and expands, with multiple facets, leading to a conclusion – and all within a very specific rhyming scheme.
-The sonnet structure consists of four divisions, always making up fourteen lines.
-The first three of the four sonnet divisions have the same rhyming scheme, whilst the fourth and last division has a different rhyming scheme:
+A sonnet expresses a single idea, but it is generally an idea that develops and expands, with multiple facets, leading to a conclusion – and all within a very specific rhyming scheme.
+In addition to this structure, all Shakespearean sonnets must have these two things in common:

 1. Think of an idea for your sonnet

 Your sonnet must be about one single idea.
 It could be a feeling, like being in love.
 It could be some thought you’ve had about life, or about a person or about people in general.
 It could be about one of your favourite subjects – sport, music, movies, nature, a book you’ve read, etc.

 2. Your sonnet must rhyme in a specific pattern

 Your 14 line sonnet must be written in three sets of four lines and one set of two lines.

 1. The first quatrain will have lines that end in a rhyme scheme like this: ABAB, for example, ‘day’, ‘temperate’, ‘may’, ‘date’.

 2. The second quatrain will use different words to rhyme scheme like this: CDCD, for example, ‘shines’, ‘dimmed’, ‘declines’, ‘untrimmed’.